eitanLieberman/chat-app/README.md

 ## Description

-This is a social app for chats. here you can
+This is a social app to caht in real time with socket.io. here you can

 - create a user account(actions in the app arr authorized via jwt)
 - chat in a main chat with all the app's users(you may enter or leave the group as you wish)